-- gates will never be shut by day, and there will be no night there. - 26 And people will bring the glory and honor of the nations into it. - 27 Never will any unhallowed thing enter it, nor they whose life is shameful and false, but only those whose names have been writ- - 22 ten in the Lamb's book of life.
-And the angel showed me a river of the water of life, as clear as crystal, issuing from the throne - 2 of God and of the Lamb, in the middle of the street of the city.
-On each side of the river was a Tree of life which bore twelve kinds of fruit, yielding its fruit each month; and the leaves of - 3 the tree were for the healing of the nations.
+22 of life.
+And the angel showed me a river of the water of life, as clear as 2 crystal, issuing from the throne of God and of the Lamb, in the middle of

+- the street of the city.
+On each side of the river was a Tree of life which bore twelve kinds of fruit, yielding its fruit each month; and the leaves of the - tree were for the healing of the nations.
 Every thing that is accursed will cease to be.
-The throne of God and of the Lamb - 4 will be within it, and his servants will worship him; they will - 5 see his face, and his name will be on their foreheads.
+The throne of God and of the Lamb will be within it, and his - 4 servants will worship him; they will see his face, and his name will be on - 5 their foreheads.
 Night will cease to be.
 They have no need of the light of a lamp, nor have they the light of the sun; for the Lord God will be their light, and they will reign for ever and ever.

-- 6 Then the angel said to me "These words may be trusted and are true.
-The Lord, the God that inspires the prophets, sent his - 7 angel to show his servants what must quickly take place; and they said 'I will come quickly.'
-Blessed will he be who lays to heart the words of the prophecy contained in this book." - It was I, John, who heard and saw these things; and, when I heard and saw them, I prostrated myself in worship at the - feet of the angel that showed them to me.
-But he said to me "Forbear; I am your fellow servant, and the fellow servant of your fellow prophets, and of all who lay to heart the words in this book.
-Worship God." - Then the angel said to me "Do not keep secret the words of the prophecy contained in this book; for the time is near.
-Let the wrong-doer continue to do wrong; the filthy-minded continue to be filthy; the righteous continue to act righteously; and the holyminded continue to be holy." ('I will come quickly.
-I bring my rewards with me, to give to each what their actions deserve.
-I am the Alpha and the Omega, the First and the Last, the beginning and the End.')
-Blessed will they be who wash their robes!
-They
+- 6 Then the angel said to me 'These words may be trusted and are true.
+The Lord, the God that inspires the prophets, sent his angel to show his - 7 servants what must quickly take place; and they said "I will come quickly."
+Blessed will he be who lays to heart the words of the prophecy contained in this book.' - 8 It was I, John, who heard and saw these things; and, when I heard and saw them, I prostrated myself in worship at the feet of the angel that - 9 showed them to me.
+But he said to me 'Forbear; I am your fellow servant, and the fellow servant of your fellow prophets, and of all who lay to heart the words in this book.
+Worship God.'

+10 Then the angel said to me - 'Do not keep secret the words of the 11 prophecy contained in this book; for the time is near.
+Let the wrong-doer continue to do wrong; the filthy-minded continue to be filthy; the righteous continue to act righteously; and the holy-minded continue to